FIRST ALERT WEATHER DAYS: Thursday & Friday for Storms, Wintry Mix, and Snow

 THURSDAY:

-We will start the day with rain showers and thunderstorms moving through the area from the south.
+We are starting the day with rain showers and thunderstorms to our south and east, freezing rain from southeastern ND up through Bemidji, and snow north and west .
 Through the morning we will see temperatures begin to drop.
 As a result, the significant precipitation associated with these showers and thunderstorms will transition into more freezing rain and sleet in in southeastern ND through the central Valley and into west-central MN.
-Areas north and west will start to see snow.

 We could see wind speeds well in excess of 35 mph starting during this time.
 Due to the heavy snow rate along with these wind speeds, visibility will become difficult.
 A BLIZZARD WARNING is in effect from 4am Thursday through Friday morning for areas north and west of Fargo.
 WINTER STORM WARNING in effect for the rest of the region.
 ICE STORM WARNING for Brown and Marshall counties of SD in our viewing area.
 The evening travel time is very likely to be impacted significantly due to dangerous road conditions caused by ice as well as extremely limited visibility.
 Attempts should be made to avoid travel during this period.